Introduced and naturalised predators

 - Landcare Research: Wildlife & Ecology Management (research team)

 - Landcare Research: Mast years and ‘mega mast’

-- 2021: Barrett The commercialisation horizon of new pest tracking and control technology Braided Rivers Seminar 2021
+- 2021: Barrett The commercialisation horizon of new pest tracking and control technology (Braid Seminar)

 - 2017: Schori; Introduced mammals as drivers of population decline in braided river grasshoppers (BRaid seminar)